OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 With computer languages, you talk, it works or fails (for now).

 But still, they _are_ languages.
 They have rules, vocabulary, syntax, grammar, and even styles.
-In the team(s) I work in, I can tell by watching the code who wrote it.
+In the team(s) I work in, I can tell by reading the code who wrote it.
 And I am not - by very far - the only one.

 #### Portability ?